Jane Pilton was luckier than most.

 A red bicycle, twisted and mangled.
 Its bright red somewhat tarnished with dirt and grime, the bike looked like it was well taken care of, at one point.
-There were several sets of footprints in the dirt, some boots and some barefoot.
+There were several sets of footprints in the dirt, some treads and some barefoot.
 Drag marks.
 Some corn stalks, broken at the stem.
-It was a clear sign of a struggle if shed ever seen one.
+It was a clear sign of a struggle if she’d ever seen one.

 Jane checked her surroundings, hand reflexively moving toward her revolver.
 In the distance she could see the other side of the farmland where she had drove in earlier.
 The scarecrows were all up.
 There was no yelling, none of the unusual loudness that comes from working in the outdoors.
 Everything seemed strangely quiet.

 For a moment she eyed the field of corn, playing with the idea of following the trail of confusing footprints.
 It was always dangerous to enter a field of crops.
 You never knew what machinery could be working, and the way everyone had been on edge at the reserve there was a good chance these farmers would be equally dangerous.
 It was always best to avoid spooking an armed homeowner.

 Realizing that she needed a better vantage point Jane drew her pistol and strode into the crops, moving past the obvious trail of struggle to the direction of a nearby scarecrow post instead.
 Those things were fairly sturdy.
 If it could hold her weight then there would be a much better view of --